nano-wallet-company/nano-wallet-desktop/README.md

 * The app will open in standalone electron session with developer tools

 ### Standalone node
-* Make sure you have `rai_node` running with the following settings:
+* Make sure you have `mikron_node` running with the following settings:
   * `"rpc_enable: "true"`
   * `"port": "55000"`
   * `"enable_control": "true"`